ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

 recall
-  Whether to recall a migrated data set to fully query its attributes.
+  Whether to recall a migrated dataset to fully query its attributes.

-  If set to ``false``, the module will return a limited amount of information for a migrated data set.
+  If set to ``false``, the module returns a limited amount of information for a migrated dataset.

-  Recalling a data set will make the module take longer to execute.
+  Recalling a dataset makes the module take longer to run.

-  Ignored when the data set is not found to be migrated.
+  Ignored when the dataset is not found to be migrated.

-  The data set will not be migrated again afterwards.
+  The dataset is not migrated again afterwards.

-  The data set will not get recalled when running the module in check mode.
+  The dataset is not recalled when the module runs in check mode.

   | **required**: False
   | **type**: bool